karllhughes/personal-blog-5/_posts/2021-05-26-business-advisor.markdown

 ## What is a Business Advisor?

-Basically, a business advisor is a consultant who provides business owners assistance in running their businesses effectively.
+Basically, a business advisor is a trusted source for a business owner to turn to as they run their business.
 For me, the best advisors are great strategists who have both expertise and experience in almost all aspects of a business - in other words, they are probably founders or executives in established companies.

 Business advisors should know the best practices of the industries they work in.
 They should be able to identify areas of concern, understand some of your operational challenges, and be willing to share insights with you.
 I've used my advisors to help with business forecasting, employee management, customer acquisition, accounting, legal compliance, and other critical areas of my business.